gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 Attributes:

-- new to React
+- new to React and interested in it
-- interested in React
-- new to Gatsby
+- new to Gatsby and interested in it
-- interested in Gatsby
-- interested in the JavaScript ecosystem (not necessarily new to it)
+- new to JavaScript ecosystem and interested in it
 - proficient with browsers and operating systems

 Looking for: